Best Nylon String Guitar - Classical, Flamenco & Modern - Sub $1000

 • Can be too sensitive to attack

-It is essentially an acoustic-electric guitar for flamenco, with a thinner nut, reduced scale length and lower action, all of which contribute to making the instrument great for flamenco playing techniques.
+It is an acoustic-electric guitar for flamenco, with a thinner nut, reduced scale length, and lower action, all of which make the instrument great for flamenco playing techniques.

 Since it can handle flamenco's blazing fast runs and percussive attack, it'll easily tackle anything else that you can throw at it, and you can do so with less stress on your hands.
 This easy playability is its focal point.

-It sports premium specs that include solid European spruce top supported by Spanish style fan bracing along, and what separates it from the standard studio version is the use of rosewood for the back and sides.
+It sports premium specs that include a solid European spruce top supported by Spanish-style fan bracing, and what separates it from the standard studio version is the use of rosewood for the back and sides.
 And build quality is up to par, if not above its pay grade.

-It has a balanced voice with good upper and low end clarity.
-String balance is superb, and it sustains notes really well, complete with complex harmonic overtones added in.
+It has a balanced voice with good upper and low-end clarity.
+The string balance is superb and sustains notes well, complete with complex harmonic overtones.

-The downside to its thinner profile though is its lack of projection.
-Lower action means that the notes have a bit more grit when plucked hard, sometimes even buzzing.
+The downside to its thinner profile is its lack of projection.
+Lower action means the notes have more grit when plucked hard, sometimes even buzzing.

-While this guitar is meant for flamenco, it is more than capable of handling other styles, including jazz, blues, folk, pop and even classical - as long as you don't overdo your right hand attack.
+While this guitar is meant for flamenco, it can handle other styles, including jazz, blues, folk, pop, and even classical – as long as you don’t overdo your right-hand attack.
+But if you’re looking for a more versatile modern nylon string instrument, check out Cordoba’s Fusion series models.

-The Cordoba GK Studio Negra is a stage ready acoustic-electric nylon string guitar for fans of flamenco and even for use with other styles of music
+The Cordoba GK Studio Negra is the best nylon string guitar for fans of flamenco, and with its built-in pickups, it’s viable for stage use with other styles of music.

 • Top: Solid European Spruce